brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 // hello world
 ```

+> ## Arrow Functions
+> Some people think of arrow functions as just being syntactic sugar for a reguar function, but arrow functions work a bit differently than a regular function.
+They are a compact alternative to a regular function, but also without its own bindings to **this**, **arguments**, **super**, or **new.target** keywords.
+Arrow functions cannot be used as constuctors and are not the best option for methods.
+> ```javascript
+> var obj = { // does not create a new scope
+> i: 10,
+>  b: () => console.log(this.i, this),
+>  c: function() {
+>    console.log(this.i, this);
+>  }
+> }
+>
+>
+> obj.b(); // prints undefined, Window {...} (or the global object)
+> obj.c(); // prints 10, Object {...}```
+> ```
 ---

 ## Hoisting

 Hoisting is the process of putting all variable and function declarations into memory during the compile phase.
-In JavaScript, functions are fully hoisted, but variables are only partially hoisted.
-They are given a memory allocation and a value of undefined until they are initialized in line.
-So if a variable is used in the code before it is initialized, then it will return undefined.
+In JavaScript, functions are fully hoisted, var variables are hoisted and initialized to undefined, and let and const variables are hoisted but not initialized a value.
+Var variables are given a memory allocation and initialized a value of undefined until they are set to a value in line.
+So if a var variable is used in the code before it is initialized, then it will return undefined.
 However, a function can be called from anywhere in the code base because it is fully hoisted.
+If let and const are used before they are declared, then they will throw a reference error because they have not yet been initialized.

 ```javascript
 // function expression gets hoisted as undefined